Amanda Miller (cyclist)

 Amanda Miller (born December 13, 1986) is an American racing cyclist.
-Miller played basketball whilst at school and originally took up cycling as a means of maintaining fitness during the off-season, riding in her first race in 2005.
+Miller played basketball while at school and originally took up cycling as a means of maintaining fitness during the off-season, riding in her first race in 2005.
 She rode at the 2014 UCI Road World Championships.
 In November 2015 she was named as a member of the Visit Dallas DNA Pro Cycling team's squad for the 2016 season.